LizzyonGit/sotis-lifecoach/README.md

 - A possibility to sign up for a newsletter, where Sotis gives life coach tips for example,
 - A separate page with life coach tips,
 - A more dynamic booking form that is connected to a real calendar, so that people can only book available times and don't need to wait for a manual booking confirmation, possibly also payment options,
-- A custom logo, and matching favicon,
-- A sticky navbar specifically for mobile screens,
 - A testimonials section with small profile pictures, and possibly several testimonials at once for large screens,
 - When you click the Book now button on each card on the page What I offer, and you arrive at the Book page, the equivalent session type should be selected in the form.